RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - In R v Joske; Ex parte Shop Distributive and Allied Employees Association (1976) 135 CLR 194,
         - certain sections of the Conciliation and Arbitration Act 1904 (Cth), which conferred broad discretionary powers upon the Industrial Court to rectify or validate the actions of, or to approve schemes to reorganise, trade unions after the Industrial Court had made a judicial decision to invalidate pre-existing rules, were challenged as a breach of the Boilermakers principle
         - non-judicial powers which are incidental to the exercise of judicial power are likely to be at the cusp of the divide between non- judicial and judicial power, which is, as we have seen, itself uncertain
-      - In Wakim, McHugh J noted (at 562-563) that federal courts could exercise “accrued jurisdiction” over State law when the exercise of such jurisdiction was incidental to the determination of federal issues in a case.
+      - In Wakim, McHugh J noted (at 562-563) that federal courts could exercise "accrued jurisdiction" over State law when the exercise of such jurisdiction was incidental to the determination of federal issues in a case.
         - Thus, federal courts may make determinations under State laws if such determinations are part and parcel of a single justiciable issue involving, in the main, federal jurisdiction.
     - Persona designata exception
-      - The existence of the “persona designata” exception was confirmed by a slim majority in Hilton v Wells (1985) 157 CLR 5
+      - The existence of the "persona designata" exception was confirmed by a slim majority in Hilton v Wells (1985) 157 CLR 5
         - In Hilton, the admissibility of certain evidence obtained by phone tapping, as well as the validity of s 20, was challenged on the basis that s 20 authorised the exercise of non-judicial power (the power to issue search warrants) by federal judicial bodies.
         - In essence, the argument was that to confer power on a federal Judge was tantamount to conferring power on a federal court.
 A majority of 3:2 found that the section was valid.
-          - The majority, of Gibbs CJ, Wilson and Dawson JJ, found s 20 was valid as the power was conferred upon a Judge in his/her personal capacity, as a “designated person” or “persona designata”, rather than upon a Judge in her or his judicial capacity as a member of the Federal Court.
+          - The majority, of Gibbs CJ, Wilson and Dawson JJ, found s 20 was valid as the power was conferred upon a Judge in his/her personal capacity, as a "designated person" or "persona designata", rather than upon a Judge in her or his judicial capacity as a member of the Federal Court.
       - The persona designata exception therefore allows the Commonwealth Parliament to confer powers upon single Judges in their personal capacity.
       - Grollo v Palmer (1995) 184 CLR 348
         - again concerned the validity of telephone interception legislation, which was upheld by a majority of 4:1.